stefansl/pma-updatescript/README.md

     sh pma-update.sh -f 3.5.0

-sh pma-update.sh [-hvf] [-r version]
+sh pma-update.sh [-hvf] [-r version]   sdfsd
 -h    this help
 -v    output all warnings
--f		force download, even if this version is installed already -r version	choose a different version than the latest.
+-f    force download, even if this version is installed already
+-r version    choose a different version than the latest.